-The first review of “end tatters” is in, received via cell phone text (place cursor in text box and scroll right): "Finished End Tatters; especially liked About Confusion, Bells, and To Surf, which I hope to do this morning.
+The first review of “end tatters” is in, received via cell phone text: “Finished End Tatters; especially liked About Confusion, Bells, and To Surf, which I hope to do this morning.
 Milk made me very sad.
 Waiting for your next novel.
 Alma and Penina my favorites.”
 To drive down, stop, and check out surf spots […]

 Philippa Rees has a review of “Alma Lolloon” up at Queen Mob’s Tea House.
 Please stop by for a cup and a read.

 As we begin our trip with Ana, leaving her teens and moving from a self-renounced medieval privilege to her own renaissance, we get the feeling she has no interest in becoming the subject of some troubadour’s love song or any knight’s lady waiting in a fortified manor house for her man to come home with […]

 I talk about Elif Batuman’s novel “The Idiot” at Berfrois.
 Seesaw on over and see Selin fall from the top of the seesaw?

 I’ve been looking to read more Henry Green for some time.
 New York Review Books is in the process of reissuing a collection, introductions to the minimalist titled works by a few of today’s influential critics – Daniel Mendelsohn, James Wood, Francine Prose, and others.
 Originally published in 1945, Loving was Green’s fifth book.
 Other […]